-c.
-In 2017, the Parent Company entered into a non-cancellable lease contract with Gervel, Inc. for the 6th floor office space for a period of two (2) years and four and a half (4.5) months which commenced on November 16, 2017 and expired on March 31, 2020.
-The applicable rate per month is ₱0.33 million.
-The lease contract may be renewed in writing by mutual agreement of the parties.

-In 2019, the Parent Company assigned the contract of lease to Xurpas Enterprise, Inc. On March 31, 2020, the contract of lease expired and terminated.

-- d.
-Storm has cancellable lease contract with All Estate Realty Brokerage Inc. for office space which expired on April 15, 2020.
-Monthly rent applicable on the first year amounted to ₱0.05 million per month with 10% annual escalation rate on the second year. - e.
+- a.
+In March 2021, the Parent Company entered into a non-cancellable lease contract with Milestone Petroleum Marketing Corporation for the lease of an office unit in Antel Corporate Center for a period of two (2) years which commenced on March 1, 2021 and expires on February 28, 2023.
+The applicable rate per month is \$\mathbb{P}0.09\$ million.
+The lease contract may be renewed upon the terms and conditions mutually agreed by both parties with an escalation rate of 4.00% per year. - b.
+The Parent Company has noncancellable lease contract with Gervel, Inc. for the 7th floor office space which terminated on March 31, 2020.
+The applicable rate per month is ₱0.27 million. - On March 31, 2020, the lease contract was renewed for a period of one (1) year which terminated on March 31, 2021.
+The applicable rate per month is P0.33 million. - c.
+In 2017, the Parent Company entered into a non-cancellable lease contract with Gervel, Inc. for the 6th floor office 0 lease contract with All Estate Realty Brokerage Inc. for office space which expired on April 15, 2020.
+Monthly rent applicable on the first year amounted to ₱0.05 million per month with 10% annual escalation rate on the second year. - d.
 In 2017, Seer entered into finance lease agreements with BPI Leasing Corporation for the use of IT equipment with a lease term of three (3) to five (5) years.
 Effective monthly interest rates range from 0.90% to 1.42% in 2018 and 0.83% to 1.12% in 2017.
 In 2019, Seer has recognized right-of-use asset and lease liability as a result of the PFRS 16 adoption using a discount rate of 10.75% with residual value amounting to ₱0.31 million.
 In January 2020, the contract of lease was terminated and not renewed.
-The residual value was derecognized which resulted to a loss amounting to ₱0.31 million recognized in 2020 under "Other income (charges)" in the consolidated statement of comprehensive income (see Note 17).
+The residual value was derecognized which resulted to a loss amounting to ₱0.31 million recognized in 2020 under "Other income (charges)" in the consolidated statement of comprehensive income (see Note 17). - e.

-f.
 In 2019, AOC entered into a noncancellable lease agreement with Singapore Service Residence Pte Ltd for a period of two (2) years from August 1, 2019 to July 21, 2021 with an applicable rental rate per month of SG\$4,000.
-On July 31, 2020, AOC pre-terminated its contract of lease which resulted to a loss on derecognition of right-of-use asset and lease liabilities amounting to ₱1.09 million recognized under "Other income (charges)" in the consolidated statement of comprehensive income (see Note 17).
+On July 31, 2020, AOC pre-terminated its contract of lease which resulted to a loss on derecognition of right-of-use asset and lease liabilities amounting to \$\text{P}1.09\$ million recognized under "Other income (charges)" in the consolidated statement of comprehensive income (see Note 17).